Wavetek Signal Generator

 and R618) and found these voltages were rock solid.
 Dabbing R33

-9 volts although the two capacitors, C656 and C649 (the other
+decoupling capacitors, C656 and C649 (the other ends of which

-ends of which are grounded) were each connected the same way
+are grounded) were each connected the same way round.
+This is

-round.
-This is a bit odd.
-As the capacitors are surface-mounted
+a bit odd.
+As the capacitors are surface-mounted tantalum types

-tantalum types they carry a stripe to indicate polarity (similar
+they carry a stripe to indicate polarity (similar to that on

-to that on a surface-mounted diode cathode) however, the capacitor
+a surface-mounted diode cathode) however, the capacitor stripe

-stripe marks the positive connection, so clearly, although C649
+marks the positive connection, so clearly, although C649 is OK,

-with a stripe for their anode connection so this has to be connected
+marked with a stripe (or a dot) for its anode connection so this

 I measured the capacitor with an ESR